-Family Biotic Index (FBI): SHEP field sampling results produced a score of 4.6 for the Rice Creek 'Park' site.
-This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
-This is the fourth year that this site has been sampled.
-Except for 2013, the FBI scores appear to be constant and stable; however, more years of data will help determine a more accurate trend.
-There is variation in the represented families and their abundances.
-Data is similar in 2014 and 2015.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 5.5 for the Rice Creek 'Park' site.
+This score corresponds to a "Fair" rating on the Family Biotic Index stream health chart.
+The FBI score declined in 2016.
+The high dominance of black flies, the low diversity of families, and the disproportion of the represented families are not ideal.
+More years of data are necessary to determine a more reliable health trend.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-194 invertebrates were identified in this sample.
+219 invertebrates were identified in this sample.
 This is a good sample size.